 Originally, smoking rapidly perishable foods such as meat and fish was used to prolong their shelf life.
 In today's kitchen, this method of exposing food to smoke produced by burning wood - which can be varied to diversify flavours - is used to bring different aromas to dishes.
 Whether you're simply flavouring vegetables by smoking them for a few minutes, or slowly cooking meat in the American BBQ traditionthe kokko can be used to create any recipe.
 Let your creativity do the talking - your palate should appreciate it!

-1- Switch on and adjust the Kokko
+1- Light and adjust the Kokko

 By adjusting the opening of the chimney and bottom hatch, you can regulate air circulation in the Kokko.
 For smoking, the lid should be closed and the chimney almost closed, so as not to activate charcoal combustion.
 Only the bottom hatch remains open.
 Adjust its opening according to the desired cooking time and temperature.
-The more air that enters the barbecue, the faster the charcoal will burn.
+The more air you let into the barbecue, the faster the charcoal will burn.
 Before placing your food on the grill, wait for the charcoal to cool to the desired temperature, which you can check using the thermometer on the lid.
 Once the charcoal is ready, you'll need to cover it with sawdust or wood shavings, depending on the desired smoking.

 2 - The different types of smoking